AyanPathan47/techno_serve_official/src/pages/career/laravel-developer-internship.md

 -   As a Laravel Developer Intern at Techno Serve Software Solutions, you’ll play an integral role in our development team.
 -   This internship offers a unique chance to work on real projects, expand your skill set, and receive guidance from experienced developers.
--   You’ll be an essential part of the team, contributing to the creation of web applications that make a difference.
+-   You’ll be an essential part of the team, contributing to the creation of web applications that make a difference.<br><br>

 ### Responsibilities